 Learners may become overwhelmed by materials that are too complex, text-heavy, or sensory-intensive, leading to emotional dysregulation, disengagement, and behavioral reactions such as tantrums.
 This perspective is supported by the literature, which links behavioral manifestations to sensory overload and communication difficulties (Lendio et al., 2023; Malabuyoc et al., 2025; Campado et al., 2023; Onwubiko, 2024).
 These results reframe behavior as a sign of instructional mismatch and unfulfilled learner needs rather than a deficit.

-Meaning 6: SPED Teachers, Parents, And Stakeholders Work Together to Maintain Inclusive Practices
+MSPED Teachers, Parents, And Stakeholders Work Together to Maintain Inclusive Practices

 A vital support structure that maintains instructional implementation and guarantees learning continuity for learners with disabilities is collaboration between SPED teachers, parents, school administrators, and community stakeholders.
 This result is consistent with research highlighting the importance of partnerships and coordinated support networks in attaining meaningful inclusion (Basister & Valenzuela, 2021; Snider, 2021).
 Inclusion is enhanced outside the classroom through shared accountability and group participation, demonstrating that cooperative networks are crucial for addressing resource constraints and preserving consistent learning opportunities.